johnnyawesome/SierpinskiCarpet/README.md

 ![SierpinskiCarpet](https://github.com/johnnyawesome/SierpinskiCarpet/blob/master/SierpinskiCarpet/DemoImages/SierpinskiCarpet.jpg)

-## More Information

-To learn more about the Sierpinski Carpet, check out [this post](https://breaksome.tech/coding-the-sierpinski-carpet-in-p5js/) where I described in great detail:

-- What the Sierpinski Carpet is
-- How it works
-- How you can code it yourself

 ## Other, Closely related Fractals

 The Sierpinski Carpet actually is a two-dimensional version of two other very, very famous Fractals: